ameraldo/Radar/README.md

 ## License

-This project is licensed under the GPL License - see the LICENSE.md file for details
+This project is licensed under the GPL License - see the [LICENSE.md](./LICENSE.md) file for details.